Skip to content

 G. Metallic Finish:

-A finish with metallic flakes that give the guitar a shimmering, reflective quality, often in silver, gold, or metallic blue.
+A finish with metallic flakes that give the guitar a shimmering, reflective quality, often in silver, gold, bronze, or metallic blue.

 • Tonewoods: Suits less visually interesting tonewoods e.g. Basswood.